Uploading a Golem image

 Make sure to save that hash as you'll need it in the payload definition of your requestor agent.

-Important: if you use a newly-pushed image in your task, you'll need to give providers some additional time to pull those images before they'll be able to publish offers that are compatible with your demand.
+Important: The larger the images you use, the more time you'll need to give providers to pull those images before they'll be able to start your activities.